UK Recalls Children's Play Sand After Asbestos Found

 Hobbycraft has withdrawn children’s colored play sand from its UK stores after independent laboratory testing confirmed the presence of asbestos fibers.
 The discovery follows a similar crisis in Australia, where contaminated play sand forced 69 schools to close in late 2025.
+The Hobbycraft finding is the first UK signal in what has since grown into a 12-country recall pattern documented in our cornerstone investigation tracing the supply chain to a single Chinese quarry.

 What Was Found

 A concerned UK parent, aware of the Australian play sand recalls, purchased a craft kit from Hobbycraft and sent samples to an accredited laboratory for testing.
-Three of the five colored sand samples—yellow, green, and pink—tested positive for fibrous tremolite asbestos.
+Three of the five colored sand samples.
+Yellow, green, and pink.
+Tested positive for fibrous tremolite asbestos.

 The contaminated sand was sold as part of Hobbycraft’s “Giant Box of Crafts” kit, a popular children’s activity set.